Job application guide

 To meet our long term recruitment needs we have a structured recruitment process with a focus on inclusion and long term relationships.
 This ambition is compiled in AFRY Recruitment Principles.

-We value diversity and are convinced that a more diversified workplace makes our company more competitive.
-We fight unconscious bias and challenge preconceived opinions with our competency-based recruitment process.
-Our company-specific Inclusion Recruitment Guide is the starting point in our recruitments.
+We value diversity and are convinced that a diversified workplace makes our company more competetive.
+We aim to fight our unconcious bias and challenge preconceived opinions with support from a structured recruitment process.

 Long term relationships

 Our employer brand is very important for our long term growth and it is highly affected by the way we interact with our candidates.
-Since 2016 we ask for feedback from our candidates.
-By doing this we are able to continuously develop our process.
+By receiving feedback from our candidates we are able to continuously develop our process.

 AFRY Recruitment Process